 The clearness is unreliable in that it doesn’t express just how helpful this app is, or just how valuable the optimization is.
 There are some tricks to get the most out of it.

-Every image began within the ImageOptim app will immediately minimize down lossless; this is done by stripping the exit data and other useless details that (should) have no shock on the image quality, while reducing file size.
-No other steps are needed, though if you’re looking beyond a single file compression you can utilize a few tricks to speed up the process of groups of pictures.
+Every image began within the ImageOptim app will immediately decrease down lossless; this is done by stripping the exit data and other useless details that (should) have no shock on the image quality, while reducing file size.
+No other steps are needed, though if you’re looking beyond a single file compression you can use a few tricks to speed up the process of groups of pictures.

 For comfortable compression right from the Finder, there is also a part system service available to download that lets you right-click on images and it will compress the image directly from the OS X Finder.